laekov/panleaf/README.md

 ### Usage

-When _main document_ is set to a markdown file, pandoc is automatically enabled, and output of pandoc is redirected back to the web frontend.
+When _main document_ is set to a markdown file, pandoc is automatically enabled, and output of pandoc is redirected back to the web front-end.
 Create `config.yaml` as the option setting file of pandoc.
 If this file exists, a command line argument `-dconfig` is added to execute pandoc.